 “The popular Lamaism, when compared with the real esoteric, or Arahat [i.e. Arhat] Buddhism of Tibet, offers a contrast as great as the snow trodden along a road in the valley, to the pure and undefiled mass which glitters on the top of a high mountain peak. . . .
 As Father Desideri has it in one of his very few correct remarks about the lamas of Tibet, “though many may know how to read their mysterious books, not one can explain them” – an observation by-the-bye, which might be applied with as much justice to the Christian as to the Tibetan clergy.”

-We saw earlier her comment that most – although certainly not all – of the Gelugpa Lamas, despite belonging to the Order established 600 years ago by Tsong Kha-pa, are “ignorant fools” and even seeing and interacting with the Masters would not realise or recognise who and what they actually are.
+In a letter, she once commented that most – although certainly not all – of the Gelugpa Lamas, despite belonging to the Order established 600 years ago by Tsong-Kha-Pa, are “ignorant fools” and even seeing and interacting with the Masters would not realise or recognise who and what they actually are.

 As said by HPB, there is a real Esoteric Buddhism.
 Theosophy repeatedly maintains that Gautama Buddha did have an esoteric teaching and that his esoteric system is today preserved in its original purity, in secrecy – for now at least – by a particular Trans-Himalayan esoteric School or Brotherhood.
 Those spoken of as “The Masters” most directly involved with HPB and the founding of the modern Theosophical Movement are described as being initiated Adepts of that School.

 They refer to Themselves as Buddhists and HPB too described herself as a Buddhist.